JoseLuisAlf/Numeric_Methods/README.md

 # Numerical_Methods
-Code used for the numerical methods course
+Code used for the course of numerical methods.